 Program Information

-Emory’s Neurocritical care program is both UCNS and CAST accredited and is compliant with ACGME work hours.
-During this 24 month fellowship program, the 1st year focuses on multidisciplinary critical care skills and competencies and the second year focuses on Neurocritical Care competencies and skills.
+Emory’s Neurocritical care program is ACGME and UCNS accredited.
+During this 24-month fellowship program, the first year focuses on multidisciplinary critical care skills and competencies and the second year focuses on Neurocritical Care competencies and skills.
 The following breakdown of program rotations is geared toward fellows who have completed a Neurology residency.
-Rotations will vary significantly for fellows from Neurosurgery, Emergency Medicine, Critical Care Medicine, Anesthesia, and Internal Medicine and will be tailored to specific needs and compliant with CAST, UCNS and ACGME certification requirements.
+Rotations will vary significantly for fellows from Neurosurgery, Emergency Medicine, Critical Care Medicine, Anesthesia and Internal Medicine backgrounds and will be tailored to specific needs and compliant with UCNS and ACGME certification requirements.

 Year 1

 The first year of the fellowship is carefully designed to cultivate a foundation of critical care medicine with a graded introduction to various intensive care units within the Emory and Grady healthcare system.
-Fellows are required to participate as integral members of the team with direct patient care involvement when rotating in the Surgical/Transplant ICU, Cardiovascular ICU, Grady Surgical Trauma ICU, and Medical ICU.
-As an introduction to Neurocritical Care, fellows will also spend 3 months between Emory University Hospital and Grady Memorial Hospital Neuroscience ICUs.
+Fellows are required to participate as integral members of the team with direct patient care involvement when rotating in the Surgical/Transplant ICU, Cardiovascular ICU, Grady Surgical Trauma ICU and Emory St. Joseph Medical ICU.
+As an introduction to Neurocritical Care, fellows will also spend three months between Emory University Hospital and Grady Memorial Hospital Neuroscience ICUs.
 Our fellows have continued to find that consultatory rotations in Infectious Diseases and Nephrology are integral to enriching their comprehension and appreciation for related problems that are so prevalent in critical care units.
 As a commitment to proficient and safe airway management, fellows spend two consecutive months guided by our Neuro-Anesthesiologist, Dr. Alexander Papangelou to learn the fundamental skills of intubation and airway management.
-During these two months, fellows will also spend time learning ultrasound through multiple modalities, including: Emergency Medicine ultrasound lecture series with hands on training, hands on ECHO training within the ECHO department at EUH, and participating in a Point of Care ECHO Canvas course.
+During these two months, fellows will also spend time learning ultrasound through multiple modalities, including: Emergency Medicine ultrasound lecture series with hands on training and hands POCUS training with Dr. Erika Sigman, who has developed a Neurocritical care specific curriculum for our fellows.

 Year 2